 Web Content and Copyright Law

-Also, any non-digital content that is protected by copyright law is automatically protected in its digital form as well.
-For example, a copyrighted novel published as a paperback will receive the same protection when it's published as an e-book.
-In addition to online content, databases (both electronic and paper files) also enjoy copyright protection as long as they show a certain degree of creativity by the author, such as in its organization or selection.
+Non-digital content protected by copyright law is automatically protected in its digital form.
+For example, a copyrighted novel in printed and bound form enjoys the same protection in e-book format.
+Databases and similar data assemblies also enjoy copyright protection as long as they show a certain degree of creativity by the author, such as in their organization or selection.

-The U.S. Copyright Office maintains a Fair Use Index to help attorneys and non-attorneys get a better understanding of how the courts have ruled on fair use claims.
+The U.S. Copyright Office maintains a Fair Use Index to help attorneys and non-attorneys alike better understand how the courts have ruled on fair use claims.